Massive Star Formation in Overdense Regions of the Early Universe: Methods

 \subsection{Stage 3 simulations}

-The stage 3 simulations are designed to be able to resolve all of the pathways to massive black hole formation as self-consistently as possible.
+The stage 3 simulations, which are currently still running, are designed to be able to resolve all of the pathways to MBH formation as self-consistently as possible.
 The refinement criteria used here are based on three physical measurements: (1) The dark matter particle over-density, (2) the baryon over-density and (3) the Jeans length.
 The first two criteria introduce additional meshes when the over-density (${\Delta \rho \over \rho_{\rm{mean}}}$) of a grid cell with respect to the mean density exceeds 8.0 for baryons and/or DM.
 Furthermore, we set the \emph{MinimumMassForRefinementExponent} parameter to $-0.1$ making the simulation super-Lagrangian and therefore reducing the threshold for refinement as higher densities are reached.
-For the final criteria we set the number of cells per Jeans length to be 8 in these runs.
+For the final criteria we set the number of cells per Jeans length to be 4 in these runs.

 The stage 3 simulations require our full physics model implementation to accurately track massive star and black hole formation as well as accretion and feedback.
 Our particle resolution of M$_{part} \sim 2.3 \times 10^3$ \msolar allows us to identify all haloes with masses above approximately $10^5$ \msolarc.
-The minimal Jeans mass for gravitational collapse is expected to be above this threshold mass \citep{Fuller_2000, Machacek_2001, Yoshida_2003a} meaning that these simulations are capable of resolving the first mini-haloes.
-The focus on an overdense region means that these clusters and the individual haloes within them are very likely to be subject to dynamical heating from repeated minor mergers \citep{Yoshida_2003a, Fernandez_2014, Wise_2019} and perhaps also turbulent flows \citep{Latif_2022} which have been shown to drive massive star formation in haloes which are already above the threshold for gravitational collapse.
-The stage 3 simulation suite include a full multi-species model including a primordial chemical network of 9 species with the detailed chemical network solved using the \grackle library \citep{Grackle}.
+The minimal Jeans mass for gravitational collapse is expected to be above this threshold mass \citep{Bryan_1998, Fuller_2000, Machacek_2001, Yoshida_2003a, Skinner_2020, Schauer_2021, Kulkarni_2021} meaning that these simulations are capable of resolving the first mini-haloes.
+The focus on an overdense region means that these clusters and the individual haloes within them are very likely to be subject to dynamical heating from repeated minor mergers \citep{Yoshida_2003a, Fernandez_2014, Wise_2019}, turbulent flows \citep{Latif_2022} as well as merger triggered star formation \citep{Hopkins_2013} all of which have been shown to drive massive star formation in haloes which are already above the threshold for gravitational collapse.
+The stage 3 simulation suite include a full multi-species model including a primordial chemical network of 9 species with the detailed chemical network solved using the \grackle library \citep{Grackle}. \grackle models self-shielding of \molH using the prescription given by \cite{WolcottGreen_2011}, shielding of \molH due to intervening neutral Hydrogen is currently not part of \grackle and could be added in the future to improve the accuracy of modelling \molH abundances \citep[e.g.][]{Schauer_2015}.
 Star formation is tracked self-consistently and is detailed below.